 ”I am a former brand director with Ogilvy & Mather that turned life around and became a photographer.
 Photography is what I do and I do it out love and passion, which shines through in my work.
 I take upon every assignment with the great enthusiasm that can only come from someone dedicated by heart.
 I’ve been fortunate to work with amazing clients and great people.
 I seek challenges to constantly become better at what I do and I carry out my clients challenges with respect and humbleness.
 To me nothing is impossible so bring on any assignment that seems difficult and we’ll make sure it turns out amazing together.”

-For more than five years Charlie, who has his roots in Stockholm, Sweden, has been based in New York City.
-He works out of a 3700 sqf photo studion in Midtown, Manhattan, equipped with a commercial kitchen.
-He lives on the Upper East Side with his wife.
-Between work and trips Charlie spends as much time as possible with his wife and friends.
+For more than seven years Charlie, who has his roots in Stockholm, Sweden, has been based in New York City.
+He works out of his own photo studio in Midtown, Manhattan, equipped with a commercial kitchen.
+He lives in Manhattan with his wife.
+Between work and trips Charlie spend as much time as possible with his wife and friends.
 Moreover, he loves to cook as much as he enjoys the culinary offerings of the city’s restaurants.

 When was the moment you knew you wanted to be a photographer?
 What was your first camera?